Reducing Antipsychotic Medication - It's Working

-A broad category of medications, called psychoactives or psychotropics are administered by physicians in many healthcare and community settings, including hospitals, skilled nursing homes and assisted living centers.
-The term psychoactive is an all-encompassing description which includes mood stabilizers (anti-manic agents), anti-depressants, anti-anxiety, hypnotics and antipsychotics.
+A broad category of medications, called psychotropics are administered by physicians in many healthcare and community settings, including hospitals, skilled nursing homes and assisted living centers.
+The term psychotropic is an all-encompassing description which includes mood stabilizers (anti-manic agents), anti-depressants, anti-anxiety, hypnotics and antipsychotics.

-Since the beginning of the national campaign California providers have reduced the use of antipsychotic medication by 25.6 percent!
-2014 Antipsychotic Partnership Report
+Since the beginning of the national campaign California providers have reduced the use of antipsychotic medication by 41 percent!
+2016 CMS Antipsychotic Partnership Report

 The use of antipsychotic medication to treat behavior associated with dementia is not supported clinically and is considered off-label by the FDA, which issued a “black box” warning for the elderly with dementia.